-- · We have experienced rapid subscription revenue growth in recent periods, and our recent growth rates may not be indicative of our future growth. - Market adoption of software intelligence solutions for observability, application performance monitoring, digital experience monitoring, infrastructure monitoring, AIOps, business intelligence and analytics, and application security is relatively new and may not grow as we expect, which may harm our business and prospects. - Our business is dependent on overall demand for software intelligence solutions and therefore reduced spending on software intelligence solutions or overall adverse economic conditions may negatively affect our business, operating results and financial condition. - The effects of the ongoing COVID-19 pandemic have materially affected how we and our customers are operating our businesses, and the duration and extent to which the pandemic and any related economic downturn will impact our future results of operations and overall financial performance remains uncertain. - If we cannot successfully execute on our strategy and continue to develop and effectively market solutions that anticipate and respond to the needs of our customers, our business, operating results and financial condition may suffer. - If our platform and solutions do not effectively interoperate with our customers' existing or future IT infrastructures, installations of our solutions could be delayed or canceled, which would harm our business. - Our future revenues and operating results will be harmed if we are unable to acquire new customers, if our customers do not renew their contracts with us, or if we are unable to expand sales to our existing customers or develop new solutions that achieve market acceptance. - Failure to effectively expand our sales and marketing capabilities could harm our ability to execute on our business plan, increase our customer base and achieve broader market acceptance of our applications. - · We face significant competition, which may adversely affect our ability to add new customers, retain existing customers and grow our business. - If we are unable to maintain successful relationships with our partners, or if our partners fail to perform, our ability to market, sell and distribute our applications and services will be limited, and our business, operating results and financial condition could be harmed. - · Security breaches, computer malware, computer hacking attacks and other security incidents could harm our business, reputation, brand and operating results. - · Real or perceived errors, failures, defects or vulnerabilities in our solutions could adversely affect our financial results and growth prospects.
+- · We have experienced rapid subscription revenue growth in recent periods, and our recent growth rates may not be indicative of our future growth. - Market adoption of software intelligence solutions for observability, application performance monitoring, digital experience monitoring, infrastructure monitoring, AIOps, business intelligence and analytics, and application security is relatively new and may not grow as we expect, which may harm our business and prospects. - Our business is dependent on overall demand for software intelligence solutions and therefore reduced spending on software intelligence solutions or overall adverse economic conditions may negatively affect our business, operating results and financial condition. - If we cannot successfully execute on our strategy and continue to develop and effectively market solutions that anticipate and respond to the needs of our customers, our business, operating results and financial condition may suffer. - If our platform and solutions do not effectively interoperate with our customers' existing or future IT infrastructures, installations of our solutions could be delayed or canceled, which would harm our business. - Our future revenues and operating results will be harmed if we are unable to acquire new customers, if our customers do not renew their contracts with us, or if we are unable to expand sales to our existing customers or develop new solutions that achieve market acceptance. - Failure to effectively expand our sales and marketing capabilities could harm our ability to execute on our business plan, increase our customer base and achieve broader market acceptance of our applications. - · We face significant competition, which may adversely affect our ability to add new customers, retain existing customers and grow our business. - If we are unable to maintain successful relationships with our partners, or if our partners fail to perform, our ability to market, sell and distribute our applications and services will be limited, and our business, operating results and financial condition could be harmed. - · Security breaches, computer malware, computer hacking attacks and other security incidents could harm our business, reputation, brand and operating results. - · Real or perceived errors, failures, defects or vulnerabilities in our solutions could adversely affect our financial results and growth prospects. - · Our quarterly and annual operating results may be adversely affected due to a variety of factors, which could make our future results difficult to predict. - · Our level of indebtedness could materially and adversely affect our financial condition.

-- Our level of indebtedness could materially and adversely affect our financial condition. - Failure to protect and enforce our proprietary technology and intellectual property rights could substantially harm our business, operating results and financial condition. - Thoma Bravo has significant influence over matters requiring stockholder approval, which may have the effect of delaying or preventing changes of control, or limiting the ability of other stockholders to approve transactions they deem to be in their best interest.
+- Failure to protect and enforce our proprietary technology and intellectual property rights could substantially harm our business, operating results and financial condition. - The effects of the ongoing COVID-19 pandemic have materially affected how we and our customers are operating our businesses, and the duration and extent to which this or other future health pandemics and any related economic downturns will impact our future results of operations and overall financial performance remains uncertain - Thoma Bravo has significant influence over matters requiring stockholder approval, which may have the effect of delaying or preventing changes of control, or limiting the ability of other stockholders to approve transactions they deem to be in their best interest.